ssm-lang/sslang/CONTRIBUTING.md

 - [Brittany][brittany]: formatter (optional)
 - [Hlint][hlint]: linter (optional)

-This section will guide you through setting up your development environnment with these tools.
+This section will guide you through setting up your development environment with these tools.
 We assume that development will take place in a UNIX-like environment (i.e., macOS, WSL, or some kind of Linux distro).
 Development in Windows is probably possible but unsupported.

 [haskell]: https://www.haskell.org/
 [ghc]: https://www.haskell.org/ghc/